-Leads Singers leader of the Kedroff Russian Quartet which will sing here Thursday evening on the second of the Centennial Artists programs.
+Leads Singers

-Inter-Fraternity Membership A sixth member was added to the roster of the Inter-Fraternity council Tuesday when Epsilon Delta, honorary pre-medical fraternity, voted to accept the council's bid to membership in the organization. pre-med group will no longer be permitted to continue this practice In preparation for the special In the future, Epsilon Delta will Homecoming edition on Saturday, November 14, the Parthenon will omit the edition originally schedul-attempt to become a social fra-active part in decorating the car establish the honor system here.
+N. N. KEDROFF, founder and leader of the Kedroff Russian Quartet which will sing here Thursday evening on the second of the Centennial Artists programs.
+Pre-Meds Join Council Epsilon Delta Accepts Bid to Inter-Fraternity Membership A sixth member was added to the roster of the Inter-Fraternity council Tuesday when Epsilon Delta, honorary pre-medical fraternity voted to accept the council's bid to membership in the organization.
+Delta has pledged men who were members of social fraternities, but under the council's constitution, the pre-med group will no longer be permitted to continue this practice In preparation for the special in the future, Epsilon Delta will fraternity houses, dormitories, and asked for cooperation in a move to at once. establish the honor system here Lecturer ference of the International Relations clubs at Richmond, Ky.